 3. University of California - Los Angeles

-University of California - Los Angeles (UCLA) was named one of The Princeton Review's Best Western colleges and Best Public Value colleges in 2011.
-The school also ranked 25th on U.S. News and World Report's 2011 national universities ranking, second on its public school ranking and 21st on the list of schools offering a graduate degree in nursing.
-Students can earn a pre-licensure BSN or MSN.
-Licensed nurses can apply to the MSN program and a postmaster's certificate program with a concentration in nursing administration, gerontology, family population, pediatrics or under-served populations.
-Ph.D. in Nursing specialties include biobehavioral sciences, biologic sciences, health disparities in at-risk populations and health services.
+Undergraduate and graduate students can earn a pre-licensure BSN or MSN.
+Licensed nurses can apply to the MSN or postmaster's certificate program and pursue a concentration in nursing administration, gerontology, family population, pediatrics or under-served populations.
+Ph.D. in Nursing specialties include biobehavioral or biologic science, health disparities in at-risk populations and health services.

 |Boston College||Joint MSN/M.A. in Pastoral Ministry program||Chestnut Hill, MA|